"Enter into children's play, and you will find the place where their minds, hearts, and souls meet." - Virginia Axline

 Expressive Art Therapies

-Therapies I continue to study for future practices:
+Therapies I continue to study for practice:

 Sandtray Therapy